Home/Documentation

 Deployment & security

 RAIDER runs in your environment as a container.
-Secrets are applied in-memory only and never written to disk; an SSRF guard blocks private/loopback/link-local targets unless explicitly allow-listed; and all non-discovery API routes can require an X-RAIDER-API-Key.
+Secrets stay in memory by default and are never logged (you can optionally persist them to a gitignored secrets file that is auto-loaded at startup); an SSRF guard blocks private/loopback/link-local targets unless explicitly allow-listed; and all non-discovery API routes can require an X-RAIDER-API-Key.
 It is licensed strictly for authorized security testing.

 Keep reading